-In other words, the RTU is responsible for notifying other equipment to respond to changing humidity levels.
+In other words, the RTU is responsible for notifying other equipment in real-time to respond to changing humidity levels.

 If you integrate your analog sensor with an efficient RTU, you can view the monitored value from anywhere in the world.
 Quality RTUs can process the collected data locally against multiple threshold values and generate a binary signal when a threshold is crossed.

 Importantly, the RTU should report not just the generated binary signal but also the monitored analog value to the master station.
 In larger systems, it's sometimes easier to administer analog thresholding at a centralized master rather than distributed to each remote throughout the system.